Pictured – Calming Herbal Tea

 Lavender, chamomile, and lemon balm have been used for centuries to calm the mind.
 Below is a very simple recipe for a calming tea.
 A few research studies on the calming effects of these three herbs is listed below.

-Calming Herbal Tea Instructions: Pour about 2 cups of hot water over these dried herbs.
-Steep about 8 minutes.
+Pour about 3 cups of hot water over these dried herbs.
+Steep about 6 minutes.
 Strain and drink.
 Add honey to taste.

 Scientific studies on these calming herbal tea ingredients: